oguerrer/ppi4hc/README.md

 ## The code
 The code is organized into sequential Python scripts.
 They should be run in the order indicated by the number in the filenames.
-Files from 1 to 10 are for processing data.
+Files from 1 to 9 are for processing data.
-Files from 11 to 20 calibrate the PPI model and run all the experiments.
+Files from 11 to 14 calibrate the PPI model and run all the experiments.
-Scripts 21 onwards produce all the figures in the report and saves them in the `figures` folder.
+Scripts 21 onward produce all the figures in the report and saves them in the `figures` folder.
 Once all files have been run, the user can take the output data files and replicate the figures presented in the report.